clemsos/writings/_quora/2015-04-15-How-do-documentary-makers-find-subjects.md

 source: quora
 language: en
 title: |
-    How do documentary makers find subjects? -
+    How do documentary makers find subjects?
-    Quora
 ---

 Your real subject is a story, not a topic really.
 Documentaries have